OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

   <tbody>
     <tr>
       <td>01</td>
-      <td>The name attribute would be assigned the value according to Section 4.1.3.</td>
+      <td>The <span style="font-family: 'Courier New'">name</span> attribute would be assigned the value according to [Section 4.1.3](#4-1-3-enumerations).</td>
     </tr>
     <tr>
       <td>03</td>
-      <td>The documentation element should describe what this enumeration is intended to limit.
-An appinfo element may be included to provide further information to a tool that intends to look for it such as an evaluation chart.
-Please see the oval-def:SetOperatorEnumeration construct as an example where an XML transform may extract this information to generate formatted tables in an HTML rendering.</td>
+      <td>The <span style="font-family: 'Courier New'">documentation</span> element should describe what this enumeration is intended to limit.
+An <span style="font-family: 'Courier New'">appinfo</span> element may be included to provide further information to a tool that intends to look for it such as an evaluation chart.
+Please see the <span style="font-family: 'Courier New'">oval-def:SetOperatorEnumeration</span> construct as an example where an XML transform may extract this information to generate formatted tables in an HTML rendering.</td>
     </tr>
 	<tr>
       <td>05</td>
-      <td>The restriction element will declare the base datatype that this enumeration is restricted to.
-Enumerations are generally a restriction of the common xsd:string datatype, but any datatype is appropriate.</td>
+      <td>The <span style="font-family: 'Courier New'">restriction</span> element will declare the <span style="font-family: 'Courier New'">base</span> datatype that this enumeration is restricted to.
+Enumerations are generally a restriction of the common <span style="font-family: 'Courier New'">xsd:string</span> datatype, but any datatype is appropriate.</td>
     </tr>
 	<tr>
       <td>06,11</td>
-      <td>Each enumeration element defines one more value permitted by this enumeration.
-The value attribute explicitly declares the textual representation of a value in the enumeration.
-Take care to ensure the value is facet compliant with the selected base datatype.</td>
+      <td>Each <span style="font-family: 'Courier New'">enumeration</span> element defines one more value permitted by this enumeration.
+The <span style="font-family: 'Courier New'">value</span> attribute explicitly declares the textual representation of a value in the enumeration.
+Take care to ensure the value is facet compliant with the selected <span style="font-family: 'Courier New'">base</span> datatype.</td>
     </tr>
     <tr>
       <td>07-10</td>
-      <td>The annotation element will always be present to encapsulate any documentation elements.
+      <td>The <span style="font-family: 'Courier New'">annotation</span> element will always be present to encapsulate any <span style="font-family: 'Courier New'">documentation</span> elements.
 Some enumeration values are sufficiently self-descriptive, yet it is still desirable to include documentation to provide additional information about the enumeration value.</td>
     </tr>
   </tbody>
 </table>